-Trish took a sabbatical for two seasons from 2004 to 2006 to teach Double Bass at Memorial University of Newfoundland.
+Bereti Reid took a sabbatical for two seasons from 2004 to 2006 to teach Double Bass at Memorial University of Newfoundland.
 During this time she also performed as guest soloist with the Newfoundland Symphony, performed a solo recital in the University faculty series, and appeared in many chamber recitals.
-It must also be mentioned that Trish and her husband, Dave Reid, (CPO Bass Trombonist and MUN faculty member during this time) had their second child, Sophie, while in Newfoundland.
-Trish and Dave returned home in the Fall of 2006 with their two children Sam, and Sophie and their beloved cats, Beast and Belle, to resume their careers in the CPO.
+It must also be mentioned that Bereti Reid and her husband, Dave Reid (Calgary Phil Bass Trombonist and MUN faculty member during this time) had their second child, Sophie, while in Newfoundland.
+They returned home in the Fall of 2006 with their two children, Sam and Sophie, and their beloved cats, Beast and Belle, to resume their careers in the Calgary Phil.

 Who do you think are or were the masters of your instrument?